 When sprouts appear, provide another inch of space between the seeds.
 Choose a well-drained soil that will keep it moist but not log excess water.

-Related Reading: 8 Mistakes Causing Tomato Plant Problems
+Related Reading: 8 Mistakes NOT to make in Tomato Plant Care

 Guidelines For Best Germination Results

 1. It is advisable not to plant the seeds in regular soil.
 Use a soil-less medium… you can avoid many diseases from the word go.

 2. Making your own soil less medium is much cheaper, and its quality is assured.
 The growing medium is made of:

 - Peat moss

 … at a ratio of 1:1:1.
 The seeds already contain all the nutrients they need to germinate inside them.